ScottGriffin213/BundleBouncer/README.md

 ## License

-The public source code is MIT-licensed.
+The public source code (which is contained in this repository) is MIT-licensed.
 Feel free to send Merge Requests (MRs) and report issues!

-The full buildsystem and avatar dataset is proprietary.
+The full buildsystem and avatar dataset is proprietary for security reasons.
 Copyright &copy;2021-2022 "Scott Griffin".
 All rights reserved.

+## Contributors

+* Scott Griffin
+* null
 ## Credits

 * [AdvancedSafety](https://github.com/knah/VRCMods/tree/master/AdvancedSafety) by Knah - IL2CPP interface code